What is Responsibility- Really?

 Responsibility Is Not Blame

-Most people hear the word and think:
+Most people hear the word responsibility and think of fault, punishment, pressure, or shame.

-But responsibility is not about shame.
+But responsibility is not mainly about blame.

 It is about ownership.